tirumaraiselvan/postgres-vs-aurora/README.md

-# Connection scaling comparison between RDS Postgres and Aurora
+# Comparing Postgres vs Aurora for serverless

 ## Running the tests